 Aegiceras corniculatum extract has analgesic properties which supports a fight against diabetes.

-Aegiceras – from the Ancient Greek aegi (shield) and ceras (was), referring to the waxy coating on species in the genus.
+Aegiceras – from the Ancient Greek aegi (pertaining to “shield” as well as “goat”) and ceras (“horn”), referring to fruits of the species resembling goat horns.